auroraaka/Optimeet/README.md

 # Optimeet
 Voice-activated assistant for meeting scheduling and archiving.
-Integrated with VoiceFlow API and Google Calendar API
+Integrated with VoiceFlow API and Google Calendar API.